Dissertation abstract forthcoming.

 "Anthropocentric Metaphysics," with Karl von der Luft.
 On Kant's conception of metaphysics.

 "Aesthetics without Aisthēsis: Heidegger on Kant's Third Critique," with Karl von der Luft.
-On Heidegger's reading of the third Critique.
+On Heidegger's reading of the Third Critique.

 "The Critique of Ontotheology."
 On Heidegger's account of the structure of metaphysical thought.